Critical Workers & Vulnerable children

 Access and exit from school

-Children of key worker groups will enter and exit the school site via the bottom gate only and at their designated time.
+Children of key worker groups will enter and exit the school site via the bottom gate and top gate only and at their designated time.
 It is important that children arrive no earlier or later than their designated time slot.
-This is important for social distancing outside of the school gates and for the safety of children and parents.
 Parents should not congregate and wait on the pavements outside of school - the markings on the pavement will help with social distancing.
-Parents will need to make an appointment with the school office should they wish to enter the school site.
+Please wear a face covering on school grounds.

 Further measures to support good hygiene and social distancing